 Posted in: Press Releases

-The Hong Kong Special Administrative Region Government today (February 2) welcomed the Heritage Foundation’s (the Foundation) ranking of Hong Kong as the world’s freest economy for the 24th consecutive year.
+The Hong Kong Special Administrative Region Government today (January 25) welcomed the Heritage Foundation's high regard for Hong Kong as the world’s freest economy for the 25th consecutive year.

-The 2018 Index of Economic Freedom report was released by the Heritage Foundation today.
-Hong Kong has been ranked the world’s freest economy every year since the Index was first published in 1995.
-On a scale of 0 to 100, the overall rating of Hong Kong in this year’s report was 90.2, 0.4 points higher than last year and well above the global average of 61.1.
+The 2019 Index of Economic Freedom report was released by the Heritage Foundation on January 25 in Washington, DC.
+Hong Kong has been ranked the world's freest economy since the Index was first published in 1995.
+Hong Kong's overall score in this year’s report, at 90.2 (out of 100), was well above the global average of 60.8.
+Among the 12 components adopted for measuring economic freedom in the report, Hong Kong achieved high scores of 90 or above in eight components.

 Chinese version on next page.